IBM/gguf/README.md

 ##### Build intermediate CMake build files

-These should ensure we can build in both `macos` and `ubuntu` container images and not attempt to use GPUs since the current GitHub Virtual Machines really do not support that.
+The following command will create the proper CMake `build` files for generating code that will run within both `macos` and `ubuntu` container images.
+They also assure that the llama.cpp libraries will not attempt to use GPUs since the current GitHub Virtual Machines for both operating systems do not support this.

 ```
 cmake -B build -DBUILD_SHARED_LIBS=OFF -DGGML_METAL=OFF -DGGML_NATIVE_DEFAULT=OFF -DCMAKE_CROSSCOMPILING=TRUE -DGGML_NO_ACCELERATE=ON